-Land east of Lyme Road (GH/ED/79) and Pestaller Farm, Beavor Lane (Part of GH/ED/80 - shown as GH/ED/80a on the Policies Map) - The endorsed Axminster Masterplan provides guidance for how this site should come forward.
+What the CDLP says Land east of Lyme Road (GH/ED/79) and Pestaller Farm, Beavor Lane (Part of GH/ED/80 - shown as GH/ED/80a on the Policies Map) - The endorsed Axminster Masterplan provides guidance for how this site should come forward.
 This site is allocated for 293 dwellings and 1 hectare of employment land.
 This is a preferred allocation.
-We agree that this site can be delivered without the proposed N-S Relief Road, with vehicular access via Lyme Road and multiple pedestrian access points.
+What we say about GH/ED/79 We agree that this site can be delivered without the proposed N-S Relief Road, with vehicular access via Lyme Road and multiple pedestrian access points.
 It is still the subject of a full Planning Application (19/0150/MFUL), including 104 houses.
 Although we do not like several aspects of the application as lodged, the principle of development on this site is not challenged.
-Do you agree with us?
-Yes //No Do you want to add anything further?
-Much of this site is very steep.
+What you think about GH/ED/79 Do you agree with us?
+Do you want to add anything further?
+THIS NEZDS TO BE CRAFICINGED, THE ROAD IS NORT BUSY HAVING MULTI PLOUSTRAIN ACCOSS POINT WILL NOT SLOW DOWN TRAFFIC EVEN AT 20 MILLS PLA HOUR.
+What we say about GH/ED/80a Much of this site is very steep.
 Providing effective flood mitigation from 200 new houses and employment land to protect a stream with a history of increasingly serious flooding would be extremely challenging.
 Inadequate mitigation would make a bad situation much worse.
 We regard vehicular access from Sector Lane (particularly for employment land) as unacceptable, and access via GH/ED/79 (involving the closure of Sector Lane, as per the N-S relief road scheme) as impractical.
 If the development spreads down the slope towards the stream, pedestrian and cycle access will also become challenging.
-Do you agree with us?
-Do you want to add anything further?
+What you think about GH/ED/80a Do you agree with us?
+Yes / 🏎 Do you want to add anything further?